Open Govt

 The Rowe Historical Commission is dedicated to protecting the Town’s unique heritage, historic landmarks, and cultural resources — not just for today, but for generations to come.
 We believe that honoring the past is an essential part of shaping Rowe’s future.

-• Supports preservation efforts, especially for Town-owned properties which could include buildings, sites, or historic trails.
+• Serve to support preservation efforts, especially for Town-owned properties which could include buildings, sites, or historic trails.

-This Commission is a resource, not a regulator, created to help the entire community.
+With limited budgets, small towns like Rowe benefit from grant funding to preserve historic places and improve accessibility and sustainability.
+The Commission is a resource, not a regulator, created to help the entire community.
 It’s a step toward protecting what we value about Rowe’s past—while planning for its future.
-For the full by-laws see the Town Clerk.

 Our goal is to reflect the values and priorities of the entire community.
 So, Let’s Work Together — Early and Often